 Advanced Emission Model (AEM)

-The Advanced Emission Model (AEM) is a stand-alone tool, developed and maintained by the EUROCONTROL Experimental Centre in Brétigny, France, which can estimate:
+The Advanced Emission Model (AEM) is a standalone application, developed and maintained by the EUROCONTROL Experimental Centre.

-- the mass of fuel burnt by the main engines of a specified type of aircraft with a specified type of engine flying a specified 4D trajectory;
+- the mass of fuel burned by the main engines of a specified type of aircraft with a specified type of engine flying a specified 4D trajectory;

 - the corresponding masses of certain gaseous and particulate emissions which are produced by the burning of that fuel.
 The gases whose masses can be estimated include CO2, H2O, the oxides of nitrogen (NOx) and sulphur (SOx), unburnt hydrocarbons (HC), CO, benzene and some other volatile organic compounds (VOCs) and gases (TOGs).